SESMG/SESMG/docs/getting_started/how_to_use.rst

 Competition Constraints
 =================================================
 The spreadsheet "Competition Constraints" allows you to match two components against a predefined limit.
-Here, one could imagine an area competition, for example.
+For example, an area competition.
 If you do not want to use this spreadsheet, it simply remains empty.
 To use this worksheet, the following values must be filled in:

 - **component 1**: First component that lays claim to the parameter which size set as the limit.
 - **factor 1**: Factor that defines how many units of the target unit component 1 needs to provide 1 kW of power.